Home » Engineering » automobile engineering » Exploring the Components of an Engine

 Figure 5

-Piston pin, also known as gudgeon pin is third component of piston sub-assemble.
-It is supported at its both ends in the circular wall of piston.
-Its middle portion holds the small end of the connecting rod.
-It is a simple cylindrical component with provision of lubrication inside the small end of connecting rod.
+The piston pin, also known as the gudgeon pin, forms the third component of the piston sub-assembly.
+Engineers support it at both ends within the circular wall of the piston.
+Its middle section holds the small end of the connecting rod.
+Manufacturers design it as a simple cylindrical component and include lubrication provisions inside the small end of the connecting rod.

 5.Connecting Rod